 As of 2011, Croce was playing organ with local rockers the Amandas, as well as maintaining his solo stage act.
 In Autumn 2011, he toured Europe with Gregory Page.
 A 2012 release, Further On, collects his last three Americana albums: Early On: The American Recordings 1993-1998, Cantos, and Cage of Muses.

-In early 2013, Croce announced that his upcoming full-length Twelve Tales, partially produced by Allen Toussaint, would include guest songwriter and player Leon Russell.
+In 2013, Croce announced that his upcoming full-length Twelve Tales, partially produced by Allen Toussaint, would include guest songwriter and player Leon Russell.
 Singles for “Judgment Day” and “Momentary Lapse of Judgment” were made available online.